Pikey Peak Trek

 You have the option of driving or flying all the way to Phaplu.

-During Monsoon season the flights are often delayed or canceled so be prepared if you are traveling this time of the year.
+During monsoon season, the flights are often delayed or canceled, so be prepared if you are traveling this time of the year.
 Usually, it is better to take flights in the morning as the weather is nice and the skies are clear.

-However, the road is rough and bumpy in some portion along the way.
+However, the road is rough and bumpy in some portions along the way.
 The distance between Kathmandu and Phaplu is not very far.
 But due to the traffic rules, the average speed is 30-40 km/hr in the foothills and mountains.

-Reaching Phaplu you can view the local markets and some local monasteries on the way.
+Reaching Phaplu, you can view the local markets and some local monasteries on the way.

 • Day02